vaidika01/MapTally/README.md

-# Travel Tracker
+# MapTally

-Travel Tracker is a web application that allows users to keep track of the countries and cities they have visited.
+MapTally is a web application that allows users to keep track of the countries and cities they have visited.
 Users can add countries and cities to their profile, see a visual map of their visited countries, and manage their travel history.

 ## Features

 - Add family members to track their travels.
 - Track visited countries and cities with a visual representation on the map.
 - Input validation for countries and cities (no empty or invalid entries).
-- Display of total countries and visited cities.
+- Display the total countries and cities visited.
 - Simple and intuitive user interface.

 ## Technologies Used